yasharpm/Office/README.md

 It is also possible to create the `AsyncOperation` outside the main thread.
 It already has access to it through the `TaskManager`.

 ### Dependency Operation
 `DependencyOperation` is a strong tool in cases that your operation is more complicated than usual.
 It has the ability to induce dependency on task groups.
 For any set of `TaskGroup`s you can define a rule to be run after another set of `TaskGroup`s have finished running.
-A `TaskGroup` istself can be consisted of one or more tasks to be executed in parallal or in a serie.
+A `TaskGroup` itself can be consisted of one or more tasks to be executed in parallal or in a serie.

 In order to create a `DependencyOperation` instance you can use the `OperationBuilder`. `OperationBuilder` class has convenient methods to define `TaskGroup`s and then define the dependencies between them.
 By calling `OperationBuilder.build()` you get the `DependencyOperation` instance.
 Build method can be called many times to create more operations with the same config.
 The operation won't start running unless you specifically call `DependencyOperation.start()`.